Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 }
 ```

-Notice, that monad comprehension over a `Try` monad is basically built into the Kotlin langauge.
+Notice, that monad comprehension over `Try` monad is basically built into the Kotlin language.
 That is how imperative control flow works in Kotlin out of the box and there is no need to emulate it
 via monad comprehensions.
+If a caller of this function needs an encapsulated failure
+it can always use `runCatching { getURLContent(url) }` expression.